timurrrr/RaceChronoDiyBleDevice/README.md

 Arduino IDE built-in library manager, as it has multiple bugs, and many operations are implemented in an ineffective way.
 My pull requests to address those have not been reviewed at the time of writing.

+## Testing

+You don't need to always be in the car to test changes to this library.
+Instead, you can use the FakeSubaruBRZ example from my fork of the `arduino-CAN` library on a second Arduino board, and connect the two boards into a small CAN network.